-The Smith machine has become a hot topic for debate among gymgoers.
-For example, is the Smith machine good for bench press?
+The Smith machine has become a hot topic for debate among gym-goers.
+Many wonder if the Smith machine good for bench press?
 Or is it better to use a bench and dumbbells?

 - Is The Smith Machine Good For Bench Press Movements?

 - Why Should You Do Bench Press on a Smith Machine

 - Why You Shouldn't Do Bench Press On A Smith Machine

 - 5 Bench Press Options You Can Do On A Smith machine

 - How To Safely Bench Press Using A Smith Machine